isc-projects/kea/doc/sphinx/arm/install.rst

    ExecStart=/opt/kea/sbin/kea-dhcp6 -d -c /etc/kea/kea-dhcp6.conf -p 1547

-and then configure port redirection with iptables and ip6tables for new ports (eg: 1547 and 1548).
-Make sure you replace ens4 with your specific interface name.
+and then configure port redirection with iptables and ip6tables for new ports (e.g. 1547 and 1548).
+Be sure to replace ens4 with the specific interface name.

 .. code-block:: console